YeakubSadlil/Cat_Dog_Detection/README.md

 </p>

 92% times cats and dogs are correctly identified when they were actually cats and dogs.

+## Model Deployment with Flask Api
+This is a Python Flask web application that allows users to upload an image file (PNG, JPG, JPEG).<br>
+Once an image is uploaded, the application performs object detection on the image using a function<br>
+called bounding_image defined in the file image_detection.py.
+The detected objects are then annotated<br>
+with bounding boxes and the annotated image is returned as the response to the user's request.<br>

+The allowed_file function checks if the uploaded file is a valid image file.
+If the file is invalid or<br>
+not present, the application returns an error message.<br>

+The HTML template displays a simple upload form for the user to select an image file and submit it to the server.<br>
 ## Results
 </p>
 <p align="centre">